turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master.markdown

 <%= link_to @song.artist.name, artist_path(@song.artist) %>
 ```

+At this point, your repo probably looks like [the song-functionality branch of MixMaster](https://github.com/rwarbelow/mix_master/tree/song-functionality).

-#### Your Turn
+#### Your Turn (Optional)

-Implement the spec and functionality for these two user stories:
+Implement the spec and functionality for one or all of these three user stories:

+##### Easy

 ```
-As a guest
+As a user
 Given that an artist exists in the database
 When I visit the individual artist page
 And I click "New song"